 Mariana Mazzucato responds to the author’s review of her book in a featured comment.
 She clarifies three points and elaborates on her argument.

 First, she clarifies that her point is that the government can be entrepreneurial, not that governments have always been entrepreneurial.
 She makes this point because there is a widespread ideological view that government inhibits business and technological innovation, despite the fact that no empirical data supports this idea.

 Second, her argument is that the form of government assistance matters as to whether an investment is successful, as evidenced by the Silicon Valley example.
 Top down decisions are less successful than bottom up decisions made by decentralized, well-funded, and coordinated government agencies.
 To attract the top talent required to produce innovation, governments must create the right kind of missions and give the appropriate agencies major funding.

-Third, the government must consider the risk-reward relationship in innovation, which does not mean seeking profits, but rather, avoiding ventures in areas pursued by private capital, and investing in big ideas for which private venture capital is too risk averse.
+Third, the government must consider the risk-reward relationship in innovation, which does not mean seeking profits, but instead means avoiding ventures in areas being pursued by private capital, and investing in big ideas for which private venture capital is too risk averse.

 The author suggests that the government’s role is to “make things happen that otherwise would not,” and that if the innovation is being funded by the taxpayer, then the rewards should also go to the taxpayer in the form of reinvestment in government innovation funding.